 1.1.
-Certain Definitions: For purposes of this Contract, and in addition to the terms defined throughout this Contract, each of the following words or expressions, whenever initially capitalized, shall have the meaning outlined in this section:
+Certain Definitions: For purposes of this Contract, and in addition to the terms defined throughout this Contract, each of the following words or expressions, whenever initially capitalized, shall have the meaning set forth in this section:

-"Applicable Law" means all state and federal law applicable to Iowa charter schools and any regulations implemented pursuant thereto.
+"Applicable Law" means all state and federal law applicable to lowa charter schools and any regulations implemented pursuant thereto.